Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 We, and our service providers, collect and use this information in order to:

-- process payments when you choose to make a financial contribution to WCIW.
+- process payments (including recurring payments for paid memberships) when you choose to subscribe to or support WCIW; and

 How do we store and protect your information?